MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update-extension.md

 ---
 # Update or remove your extension

-You may update a submitted extension or remove a published extension listing from the Microsoft Edge Add-ons store at any time.
+You can update a submitted extension or remove a published extension listing from the Microsoft Edge Add-ons store at any time.

 ## Update your extension on the Microsoft Edge Add-ons store

 > [!NOTE]
-> The duration of the certification process for an update to an extension may take from a few hours to few days.
+> The duration of the certification process for an update to an extension can take from a few hours to few days.

 ### Update an existing extension in the Microsoft Edge Add-ons store